grampae/ssrfscan/README.md

 # ssrfscan
-Modular ssrf port scanner that takes input from cli.
-Output is shown as status code and time to complete request.
+Modular ssrf port scanner that takes input from cli.\n Output is shown as status code and time to complete request.
 If response returns content and has a status code of 200, it will show that url for further investigation.